TriKro/rsb-content/part2-the_index/hypothesis-checklist.md

 **Below is a worksheet that will test if you can figure out the strongest hypothesis for a given scenario.**

 **Scenario 1: **You work for a company that rents out toddlers’ clothes.
 It is a monthly subscription where families get a box of five pieces of clothing, and when the toddler grows out of them, they return the clothes for a new box.
-The data shows that there might be a correlation between members who frequently send items back to higher customer retention rates.
+The data shows that there might be a correlation between members who frequently send back items to higher customer retention rates.
 Your goal is to have members return more boxes.
-You have decided that you can do this by adding pieces that are seasonal, holiday themed or super trendy so that the family will need to keep updating the clothes.
+You have decided that you can do this by adding pieces that are seasonal, holiday themed, or super trendy so that the family will need to keep updating the clothes.

-1. By adding one piece of special occasion clothing, you will see a 10 percent rise in returned boxes in three months.
+1. By adding one piece of special occasion clothing, you will see a 10 percent rise in returned boxes in 3 months.

 2. If you include one special occasion outfit, a new designer piece and a seasonal accessory, then you will see a 15 percent increase in returned boxes in the next 12 weeks.